Edinburgh isn’t so much a city, more a way of life... I doubt I’ll ever tire of exploring Edinburgh, on foot or in print.

 Edinburgh offers a large number of free museums and galleries.
 The National Museum of Scotland - home to artefacts including the Lewis chessmen and Dolly the sheep (the world's first cloned mammal) - is located in the city, as is the Museum of Edinburgh and the National War Museum.
 The city is also home to the Scottish National Gallery, the Scottish National Portrait Gallery, and the Scottish National Gallery of Modern Art, which between them feature countless works from master artists including Rembrant, da Vinci, Picasso, Monet, and Turner.

 National Museums of Scotland has its National Museums Collections Centre - a home for the storage, maintenance, and research of its artefacts not on public display - in Granton, Edinburgh.
-National Galleries of Scotland is in the process of developing "The Art Works", new facility for the storage and curation of Scotland's art collection.
+National Galleries of Scotland is in the process of developing "The Art Works", a new facility for the storage and curation of Scotland's art collection.

 Edinburgh is a major centre for the performing arts, hosting a year-round programme of musicals, plays, comedy, operas, and other performances.
 The city's popular performing arts venues include the Usher Hall (live music), King's Theatre (stage shows), Queen's Hall (live music), Festival Theatre (dance, musicals, theatre, ballet, opera, comedy, and live music), Traverse Theatre (writing theatre), and Playhouse (live music, comedy, and stage shows).
 A new 1,000 capacity concert hall, the Dunard Centre, is to be delivered in Edinburgh's city centre.